Puffy, like most bed-in-a-box companies, makes it very easy for consumers to test out their beds. Here’s a review video about Puffy Lux:

 In very general terms, heavier individuals (250+ lb) will typically feel like most mattresses land on the softer side of the spectrum.
-These types of individuals exert a more stress onto the surface of a mattress and, as a result, sink further into the soft top layers than petite and medium sized individuals do.
+Large folks exert a good amount of stress onto the surface of a mattress and, as a result, sink further into the soft top layers than petite and medium sized individuals.

 On the other hand, smaller body types typically feel like most beds land on the firmer side of the spectrum.
-These types of individuals place very little pressure on the surface, so they sleep more on top of the bed rather than in it.
+Smaller individuals place very little pressure on the surface, so they sleep more on top of the bed rather than in it.

 The above descriptions are very general in nature, but we thought it was worth mentioning so your body type is top of mind as you progress through the review.
 We typically write through the perspective of an average sized sleeper, but we will discuss all body types later in this post.

-On that note, remember your weight affects how soft or firm a mattress feels.
-For example, a heavier individual will likely feel like that the Lux mattress lands closer to a medium, while a more petite individual might think the Lux mattress lands closer to a firm rating.
+Remember though, your weight affects how soft or firm a mattress feels.
+For example, a heavier individual will likely feel like that the Lux mattress lands closer to a true medium-soft, while a more petite individual might think the Lux mattress lands closer to a straight medium rating.

-Ordinarily, people who spend the majority of time sleeping on their side prefer mattresses that land on the softer side of the spectrum.
+People who spend the majority of time sleeping on their side prefer mattresses that land on the softer side of the spectrum.
 These types of sleepers want a mattress that is very gentle around their pressure points.
-With that said, we think the Puffy Lux is a good option for side sleepers despite its medium-firm designation.
+As you might expect given the firmness profile of the bed, the Puffy Lux fits this description to a T. It’s a great option for side sleepers, plain and simple.

-We say that because the top layer does an excellent job of conforming to your body and cradling your hips and shoulders when you’re on your side.
+We say that because the top layers do an excellent job of conforming to your body and cradling your hips and shoulders when you’re on your side.
 Overall, our testing team never experienced any sort of discomfort and found the mattress to be very accommodating.

 The Puffy Lux mattress is a good choice for back and stomach sleepers, as well.
-Although the bed is soft to the touch and offers a good amount of pressure relief, it’s also quite supportive.
+Although the bed is soft-to-the-touch and offers a good amount of pressure relief, we found it to be supportive.
 As we mentioned above, you do sink into the top layers a little, but never to the point where your hips fall out of proper alignment with the rest of your body.

 Overall, we think the mattress finds a nice balance between comfort and support.
-Our testing team (even the heavier team members) found that the mattress provides adequate support under their lower back and trunk.
+Our testing team found that the mattress provides adequate support under their lower back and trunk.